ChrisMuster/phpCoinFlip/README.md

 # phpCoinFlip
-A simple Coin flip game written in PHP
+A simple Coin flip game written in PHP and jQuery with AJAX